limpyd/redis-limpyd-jobs/README.md

 ##### `name`

 A string (`InstanceHashField`, indexed), used by the `add_job` method to find the queue in which to store it.
-Many queues can have the same name, but different priorities.
+Many queues can have the same names, but different priorities.

 This name is also used by a worker to find which queues it needs to wait for.